 Getting accustomed to dentures

 Once you start wearing your false teeth, you will soon be able to adapt and enjoy the same functions as those with natural teeth.
-It may take some time to adjust and get used to, but you will have no trouble chewing or speaking once adapted.
+It may take some time to adjust and get used to, but you will have no trouble chewing or speaking once you have adapted.

 Learn More: Different Types Of Dentures